Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 	      SELECT * INTO [dbsinkALS02] FROM subqueryw2 WHERE conveyor = '3'
 	      SELECT * INTO [dbsinkALS03] FROM subqueryw3 WHERE conveyor = '4'
 	      SELECT * INTO [dbsinkALS04] FROM subqueryw4 WHERE conveyor = '5'
-  NOTE: in TSQL, **--** at the begining of a line comments that line.
+  **NOTE**: in TSQL, **--** at the begining of a line comments that line.
 So each of the above lines can be easily commented by adding -- at the begining of the line.
   Finally, start the  ASA (log into the [Azure Management Portal](https://ms.portal.azure.com), select the solution ASA Job, select **Overview**, then click **Start** button, choose **Now** for the **Job output start time***, and then click **Start** button) and the data generator.